artefactual/archivematica-storage-service-docs/administrators.rst

 register its UUID with the Storage Service, with a description of "Archivematica on <hostname>".

-**Fields**
+Fields:

-* UUID: Unique identifier of the Archivematica pipeline
+* **UUID**: the unique identifier of the Archivematica pipeline.
-* Description: Description of the pipeline displayed to the user. e.g. Sankofa demo site
+* **Description**: a description of the pipeline displayed to the user. e.g.
+  ``Development site``.
-* Enabled: If checked, this pipeline can access locations associate with it.
+* **Enabled**: If checked, this pipeline can access locations associate with it.
-  If unchecked, all locations will be disabled, even if associated.
+  If unchecked, all locations will be disabled, even if associated directly with this pipeline.
-* Default Locations: If checked, the default locations configured in Administration -> Configuration will be created or associated with the new pipeline.
+* **Default Location**: If checked, the default locations configured in Administration -> Configuration will be created or associated with the new pipeline.